 INTL 299: Leadership Across Borders

-This course creates an opportunity for students to assess and understand differing models of leadership in modern societies.
+This course creates an opportunity for students to assess and understand different models of leadership in modern societies.
 Students will explore varying models of leadership from a host culture perspective, compare them to the student’s home culture, and assess personal leadership strengths.
-Students will be expected to integrate information from participant observation, research, readings and interviews to inform conclusions.
+Students will be expected to integrate information from participant observation, research, readings, and interviews to inform conclusions.

 ESM 101: Environmental Sustainability

 It offers the student an opportunity to learn outside of the classroom and affords an opportunity to take advantage of appropriate technology, sustainability issues in the developing world, and to learn first hand about local issues of environmental sustainability observed through travel and service learning.